anu-act-health-covid19-support/patientpaths/design/design.md

 These are decisionmakers without specific health system expertise, but who potentially have oversight into resourcing decisions within the health system.

+# People

+_because "users" is a bit gauche, and stakeholders is too MBAish_

+There are several different groups of people to keep in mind when designing patientpaths:

+- **Epidemiologists** are the people who design the models for simulating the spread & impact of disease through the population.
+They ensure that what the model/simulation _says_ will happen as people get sick, spread the disease, and are cared for by the health system best reflects what will _actually_ happen.

+- **Hospital administrators** are responsible for configuring patientpaths so that it knows the specific capacities and pathways within their specific health system (because all health systems are different), modelling _different_ configurations of the health system (to see how things might be done differently).

+- **Domain-expert policymakers** are people within the health system (i.e. domain experts) who need to make decisions about resource allocation.

+- **Non-domain-expert policymakers** are people outside (or "above") the health system who don't necessarily have the specific domain expertise, but who are in charge of making decisions about how resources will be allocated (e.g. politicians).

+- **Software engineers** are people who take the models from the epidemiologists and write the software so that they will run reliably and efficiently.

+- **UX designers** are people who make sure that the experience of actually using patientpaths (providing inputs, consuming outputs) is a good one.

+- **Technical writers** are necessary to make sure that the documentation and scaffolding for this project serves all the above groups and makes it easy for them to do their job and make the most of what patientpaths can do for them.

 # Data

 ## Inputs